10up/10up-sitemaps/readme.txt

 * **Added:** Initial plugin release! 🎉
 * **Added:** Sitemaps are only updated via WP-CLI.
 * **Added:** Output is saved in an option for fast reading/displaying on the front end.

+== Upgrade Notice ==

+= 1.0.5 =

+Note that this release bumps the WordPress minimum version from 6.3 to 6.6.